GBOS Logo

 Purely for convenience, these stamps are listed separately from those overprinted in Turkish currency: there was no difference in the places of use.

 Note: this numbering system was drawn up by the Society for the website, and may not be used without permission.
+The numbers in this section follow on from those with an overprint in Turkish currency.

 King Edward VII